The Most Reverend ++Sean Alexander, DD

-Born February 18, 1958, he was an only child.
-In 1972, he began his high school education at Southeast High School in Bradenton, Florida where he attended for through grade10.
-In order to complete his high school requirements, he attended Manatee High School in 1975, also located in Bradenton, Florida, and graduated.
+Born February 18, 1958, Sean was an only child.
+In 1972, he began his high school education at Southeast High School in Bradenton, Florida where he attended for through grade 10.
+In order to complete his high school requirements, he attended Manatee High School in 1975, also located in Bradenton, Florida, and graduated .

 In 1990, he began his catholic seminary formation and spiritual formation studies through St. John of the Cross Seminary where he earned his Bachelor of Arts degree in Pastoral Ministry.
 He then continued on to complete his Master of Arts in Christian Counseling degree in 1998, and finally his Doctorate of Philosophy in Divinity degree on January 14, 2000.
 Archbishop ++Alexander attained his second degree, a Masters of Divinty (MDiv) in May 2005, graduating Cum Laude from Northbridge University.

 He began his studies for the catholic diaconate in January of 2001, and was ordained as a deacon in the Church of All Saints and All Souls, on June 22, 2001.
 He then served as deacon until January 19, 2002 at which time he was ordained into the Holy Priesthood and made Rector of Saint John of the Cross Catholic Church.

 On April 19, 2003, when he completed his catholic studies for the bishopric and he was consecrated, receiving seventeen lines of Apostolic Succession, including Roman Catholic and Old Catholic lines combined with Anglican lines of succession by Archbishop Bruce D. Campbell and assigned as the Archbishop of an independent catholic archdiocese at that time.